JayjeetAtGithub/popper/docs/sections/cli_features.md

 So, to get the latest releases of the actions, you might want to update the cache using the `--update-cache` flag.

-By default, popper searches for actions from [popperized](https://github.com/popperized) and [actions](https://github.com/actions) Github Organizations.
-To help keep the search repositories list keep growing, you can add the Github organization name or the repository name(org/repo) in the `.search_sources.yml` file in `cli/popper/resources` and send a pull request to the upstream repository.
+By default, popper searches for actions from a list present [here](../../cli/popper/resources/.search_sources.yml).
+To help the list keep growing, you can add Github organization names or repository names(org/repo) and send a pull request to the upstream repository.

 To get the details of a searched action, use the `popper info` command.
 For example,